tribe-framework/junction/README.md

 - Replace "{{page-title "Junction"}}" with "{{page-title "<%= classifiedPackageName %>"}}"
 - Move this new "app" folder to ember-junction/blueprints/ember-junction/files/app
 - "npm publish" in ember-junction

+## Validate
+- Test and validate the changes by using instructions in "Build New Junction".
+- Make sure, after testing, version number matches with flame-junction-dist repo.